 9. Airbus Intelligence — European Imagery & Analytics Platform

-Airbus Intelligence operates the Pleiades Neo constellation delivering native 30cm resolution imagery with a 14km swath.
-The OneAtlas platform provides unified access to imagery, processing, and analytics.
-Airbus is preparing the next-generation Pleiades Neo Next constellation (launching 2028) and has partnered with Hisdesat on the PAZ-2 radar satellite program.
+Airbus Intelligence operates the Pleiades Neo constellation, which delivers native 30cm resolution imagery across a 14km swath.
+The OneAtlas platform gives you a single point of access for imagery, processing, and analytics.
+Airbus is already working on the next-generation Pleiades Neo Next constellation (expected 2028) and has teamed up with Hisdesat on the PAZ-2 radar satellite program.

 Key strengths: